Clarity-Digital-Twin/brain-go-brrr/docs/EVALUATION_METRICS.md

 - **NOT a temporal task** - no FA/24h needed!

 ### Metrics (What EEGPT Paper Reports)
-From Table 11 of EEGPT paper:
+From our local EEGPT markdown (see `literature/markdown/EEGPT/EEGPT.md`, Table 11):
 - **AUROC**: 87.18% ± 0.5%
 - **Balanced Accuracy**: 79.83% ± 0.4%
 - **Cohen's Kappa**: 0.60 ± 0.01